 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bryant & Stratton College - Wauwatosa, see our tuition and fees and room and board pages.

-The student loan default rate at Bryant & Stratton College - Wauwatosa is 19.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Bryant & Stratton College - Wauwatosa is 14.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Bryant & Stratton College - Wauwatosa are given below.